Kasper Schmeichel: Senior

 Schmeichel was selected for the Danish squad for the 2018 FIFA World Cup, where he started in three group stage matches.
 His clean sheet in the opening match contributed to a Man of the Match award and helped Schmeichel set a new record for minutes without conceding a goal for Denmark, surpassing his father's record.
 During the Round of 16 match against Croatia, Schmeichel was named Man of the Match after saving a penalty-kick taken by Luka Modrić in extra-time and two penalties during the subsequent shootout, although his opposing counterpart Danijel Subašić saved three penalties in that shootout to eliminate Denmark.

 On 7 July 2021, in the semi-finals of UEFA Euro 2020 against England at Wembley Stadium, Schmeichel saved a penalty from Harry Kane in extra-time, who subsequently scored from the rebound, which proved to be the decisive goal as England prevailed 2–1.
 In November 2022, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.
 On 23 March 2024, he earned his 100th international cap in a friendly match against Switzerland.

+He made what turned out to be his final international appearance in Denmark's 4–2 defeat to Scotland on 19 November 2025, which ended with him being lobbed from the halfway line by Kenny McLean.
+On 27 May 2026, Schmeichel ended his international football career due to his shoulder injury.

 Personal life

 Schmeichel is married to Stine Gyldenbrand.
 Together, they have three children: a son born in 2010, a daughter born in 2012 and a second daughter born in 2021.

-He is the son of Peter Schmeichel, a Danish former professional footballer who played as a goalkeeper during eight seasons at English club Manchester United where he won 15 trophies.
+He is the son of Peter Schmeichel, a Danish former professional footballer who also played as a goalkeeper on the Danish national team, and during eight seasons at English club Manchester United where he won 15 trophies.